 The Vendor retains a 1% net smelter return royalty on the property.
-The vendor has the option to receive shares in the Company in settlement of the remaining payments up to achieving a maximum 4.9% ownership interest in the Company, above which level further share consideration is at the option of the Company.
+The Vendor has the option to receive shares in the Company in settlement of the remaining payments up to achieving a maximum 4.9% ownership interest in the Company, above which level further share consideration is at the option of the Company.

 In November 2019, the Company entered into an amendment to the Imperial project purchase agreement where Newmont Goldcorp has agreed to accept common shares of the Company in settlement of a future US\$1,000,000 payment due on announcement of a PEA or similar report.
 This election by Newmont Goldcorp will expire in November 2020 and all other provisions of the agreement remain in full force.
+As a result of the Company's release of its Imperial PEA in April 2020, this obligation to issue shares to Newmont has been triggered and will be settled in the future.